grz55/WorkoutTrackerApp/README.md

 # How to start:

 Pull into IDE, app runs on Tomcat server, also needs MySQL server running.
+When compiling import.sql file should start to add test user accounts.

 # Test credentials:
 Login: Peter123 or Armin123